 What the client said:

 “We came to Green Nova Productions with a tight deadline for a music video of just 2 weeks.
 This deadline included: finding a location, storyboarding, filming and editing.
 We approached GreenNova with a small idea, and they adapted their innovative creative values and passionate hard work ethic into an amazing production given the circumstances.
 The whole team are on the same page and know exactly what they are doing, essentially like clockwork.
-We really look forward to the next project we do them.”
+We really look forward to the next project we do with them.”

 Director: Chris Deakin